CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * access SD Desktop and use the SD Connect Downloader to make a copy of the scripts

+!!! note
-!!! note To access your encrypted data in SD Desktop, **the same CSC project needs to have service access for Allas (CSC storage solution) and SD Desktop**.
+    To import encrypted data from SD Connect to SD Desktop, **the same CSC project needs to have service access for Allas (CSC storage solution) and SD Desktop**.
+Is this true :-)?

 ## Step 4: Logging out; Killing connection; Deleting your work environment